arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/datasheet/datasheet.md

 <p style="text-align: justify;">The Portenta UWB Shield is a specialized 2D Angle of Arrival (AOA) Ultra-Wideband (UWB) technology board engineered specifically for anchor applications in positioning systems.</p>

-Below is a summary of the shields's key features.
+Below is a summary of the shield's key features.

 | **Feature**   | **Description**                                                                                 |
 |---------------|-------------------------------------------------------------------------------------------------|